datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 Suppose you have the list containing only the heights of your family, fam:

 Say that you want to get the maximum value in this list.
-Instead of writing your own piece of Python code that goes through the list and finds the highest value, you can also use Python's max() function.
+Instead of writing your piece of Python code that goes through the list and finds the highest value, you can also use Python's max() function.
 This is one of Python's built-in functions, just like type().
 We simply pass fam to max() inside parentheses.

-The output makes sense: 1.89, the highest number in the list.
+The output makes sense: 1.89, the highest number on the list.

 max() worked kind of like a black box here: you passed it a list, then the implementation of `max()`, that you don't know, did its magic, and produced an output.
-How max() actually did this, is not important to you, it just does what it's supposed to, and you didn't have to write your own code, which made your life easier.
+How max() did this, is not important to you, it just does what it's supposed to, and you didn't have to write your code, which made your life easier.

 Of course, it's possible to also assign the result of a function call to a new variable, like here.
 Now `tallest` is just like any other variable; you can use to continue your fancy calculations.